Earpz1/Weather-Application/README.md

-# Getting Started with Create React App
+# Weather Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Features

-In the project directory, you can run:
+- Search any city supported by the OpenWeatherMap API -

 ### `npm start`